apilayer/openiban.js/README.md

 # openiban.js

+## Service Shutdown Notice

+The openiban API will cease operation on the 24th of May, 10 p.m.
+GMT.

+You can read more about it at https://openiban.com.

+**Important**: I will continue to maintain the `goiban-service` repository.

 [![Build Status](https://travis-ci.org/fourcube/openiban.js.svg)](https://travis-ci.org/fourcube/openiban.js) [![npm version](https://img.shields.io/npm/v/openiban.svg)](https://www.npmjs.com/package/openiban)

 Official [openiban.com](https://openiban.com) API client for node and the browser.
 TypeScript typings are included in the repository.